In case of a cardiac arrest, King's has two automated external defibrillators (AEDs):

 - If it is safe to do so, close windows and fire doors, turn off lights.
 Take your wallet, required medications, keys and coat, close your door and proceed quickly to the nearest exit.

 - Do not use elevators during an alarm.

-Report any obscene or harassing telephone calls to Reception (0).
+Report any obscene or harassing telephone calls to Main Reception.

 Members of the King’s Community must notify Security when they are on campus late at night or on weekends.
 Security can be contacted to escort individuals to their office or to their vehicles.
 Our campus is also patrolled by Western Special Constable Service who can be reached at 519-661-3300.